PDF Converter plug-in for Windows Explorer

 Click on the ‘Image as watermark‘ radio option.
 To insert an existing image as a watermark, click on the Image button and browse the open dialog box.
 And select your image from your computer.

-So here is what the word document file appears like before PDF conversion.
+Here is a preview of the word document before PDF conversion:

 Text as watermark

-Click on the ‘Text as watermark’ radio option.
-Type in your text (such as your company name, product name or brand etc).
+Click on the ‘Text as watermark‘ radio option.
+Likewise, type in your text (such as your company name, product name or brand etc).
 Customize the Font, Size, and Color of your text watermark.
-You can adjust the opacity of the watermark to allow text from behind to show through.
-You can also adjust the angle and rotation at which you want the watermark.
+Similarly, you can adjust the opacity of the watermark to allow text from behind to show through.
+Moreover, you can also adjust the angle and rotation at which you want the watermark.

-And this how the converted PDF file appears like when viewed in PDF viewer – with the custom text (e.g., company name embossed in each of the page) as can be seen here:
+The PDF file with the custom watermarked text (e.g., company name embossed in each of the page) as can be seen here: